Sydney Boys High School - Enrolment Policy - Years 8-12

 places may be offered, subject to applicants satisfying the selection criteria.

 In Years 11 and 12 historically there are very few, if any, vacancies, therefore places are not generally offered.
-In Year 12 2015, there are no vacancies and the school is not accepting applications for Year 12 2015.
+In Year 12 2015, there were no vacancies and the school is not accepting applications for Year 12 2015.

 The Application and Selection Process - Years 8 - 12